 During summer and fall, walking tours are an excellent way to take stock of the town’s history and architecture.
-Call or visit the Information Booth (802/457-3555) on the green for a schedule.
+Call or visit the Woodstock Welcome Center (3 Mechanic St., 802/453-1100) for a schedule.
 Hiking trails lead up both the summits overlooking the town.
 A community blackboard at the corner of Central and Elm, a.k.a. the Town Crier, lists local events and activities all year.
 Even if you’re racing through Woodstock, bound for the mountains, be sure to stop long enough to enjoy this quick tour: From the oblong green, cross the Middle Covered Bridge and follow the Ottauquechee downstream along River Street.
 Then work your way back via Elm Street and F. H. Gillingham & Sons, Vermont’s oldest country store, which offers locally made food and crafts.

-If you’ve admired the rolling fields and weathered wooden fences, savored the local apples and sharp cheddar, and enjoyed the scent of mown hay or boiling maple sap, you’ll appreciate an even closer look at New England’s farms with a visit to the Billings Farm & Museum (802/457-2355, daily in summer, weekends the rest of the year, $14), just off Route 12 north of the village.
-Frederick Billings, better known as the builder of the Northern Pacific Railroad (Billings, Montana, is named for him), began this working dairy farm in the late 19th century.
-Its restored farmhouse and huge barns illustrate the rural life in galleries, demonstrations, and hands-on activities.
+If you’ve admired the rolling fields and weathered wooden fences, savored the local apples and sharp cheddar, and enjoyed the scent of mown hay or boiling maple sap, you’ll appreciate an even closer look at New England’s farms with a visit to the Billings Farm & Museum (802/457-2355, daily summer, Sat.-Sun. fall-spring, $15), just off Route 12 north of the village.
+Frederick Billings, better known as the builder of the Northern Pacific Railroad (Billings, Montana, is named for him), began this working dairy farm in the late-19th century.
+Its restored farmhouse and huge barns illustrate rural life in galleries, demonstrations, and hands-on activities.

-Across the road, another historic farm is open to the public as the Marsh-Billings-Rockefeller National Historical Park (802/457-3368, tours daily Memorial Day weekend to late Oct., $8 adults), Vermont’s only national park.
+Across the road, another historic farm is open to the public as the Marsh-Billings-Rockefeller National Historical Park (802/457-3368, tours daily Memorial Day-late Oct., $8 adults), Vermont’s only national park.
 The property, which includes the former home of Laurance Rockefeller (1910-2004), who married Frederick Billings’s granddaughter, is a study in conservation practice, and its dense woodlands are living proof of the merits of sustainable agriculture.
-Some 60 miles of trails are open in the winter for cross-country skiing and snowshoeing from the Nordic center at The Woodstock Inn & Resort (802/457-6674, $18).
+Some 18 miles of trails are open in the winter for cross-country skiing and snowshoeing from the Nordic center at The Woodstock Inn & Resort (802/457-6674, $20).